Course Outline

 - Understanding CTEM and its significance for government operations

-- The evolution of cyber threats and the necessity for CTEM in public sector environments
+- The evolution of cyber threats and the necessity of CTEM for government agencies

 - Differentiating CTEM from traditional vulnerability management practices